CSCI-1101-TTh12-F22/ps10/README.md

 ### Step 1: Open `part2.py` as you normally would in IDLE.

 ### Step 2: Insert a print statement just inside the outside for loop in each of the two sorting functions.
+The print statement should print out whatever is provided as a command line argument (i.e., `sys.argv[1]`).

 ### Step 3 (**NEW**): Run a Python program in a terminal as follows

 * Open a Terminal (in Mac) or cmd/Command (in Windows).
 Follow the steps in **Part 1, Step 2** above to navigate to this folder using the `cd` command, which works in both Mac and Windows.

-*Type the following:
+* Type the following:

 ```
-python3 part2.py
+python3 part2.py GOOOOOOOOOOOOL
 ```

-If you are on Windows, you might need to type:
+* If you are on Windows, you might need to type:

 ```
-python part2.py
+python part2.py GOOOOOOOOOOOOL
 ```
 or

 ```
-py3 part2.py
+py3 part2.py GOOOOOOOOOOOOL
 ```
-You should see the output of the print statements you inserted.
+You should see the output of the print statements you inserted, namely `GOOOOOOOOOOOOL`.

 ### Step 4: Finish writing the program
 Now you will finish writing `part2.py` to run a simulation to approximate the best case, worst case, and average case for bubble sort and selection sort.
 You'll see that I have included the basic code for bubble sort and selection sort so all you need to do is run the simulation as follows: